brendencoffey/joe-marketing-site/blog/posts/promo-codes-vs-gift-cards.md

 ---
+title: >-
-title: "Coffee Shop Marketing: Why Promo Codes are a Better Option than Gift Cards for User Acquisition"
+  Coffee Shop Marketing: Why Promo Codes are a Better Option than Gift Cards for User Acquisition
-date: 2023-03-16
+date: 2023-03-16T00:00:00.000Z
-author: "Joe Success Team"
+author: Joe Success Team
-category: "coffee-shop-marketing"
+category: coffee-shop-marketing
+excerpt: >-
-excerpt: "Coffee shops have used gift cards for everything from loyalty to customer acquisition because it's the only tool they had.
-But now, promo codes have taken over as the most effective way to acquire new customers."
+  Coffee shops have used gift cards for everything from loyalty to customer acquisition because it's the only tool they had.
+But now, promo codes have taken over as the most effective way to acquire new customers.
 featured: false
+featured_image: /images/blog/posts/promo-codes-vs-gift-cards.png
 ---

 This post is part of a new series from joe exploring industry trends that are creating big opportunities for independent coffee shops.